 The Calendula flower has long been a staple in British cottage gardens.
-When used in stews, broths, and salads, petals of the flower add a spicy taste similar to saffron to many dishes.
+When used in stews, broths, and salads, the petals of the flower add a spicy taste similar to saffron in many dishes.
 All parts of the plants are useful in many ways.
 The plant is said to stimulate the immune system and is currently used as an ingredient in many cosmetics.
 Flowers and leaves may be dried and stored for later use.
 In the vegetable garden, Calendula draws aphids away from valuable plants.

 Romans and Greeks used the golden Calendula in many rituals and ceremonies, sometimes wearing crowns or garlands made from flowers.
 One of its nicknames is "Mary's Gold," referring to the flowers' use in early Catholic events in some countries.
 Flowers are sacred flowers in India and have been used to decorate the statues of Hindu deities since early times.

-While the uses of Calendula plants are diverse, growing it in the flower or herb garden is optimum use of this attractive plant.
+While the uses of Calendula plants are diverse, growing them in the flower or herb garden is the optimum use of this attractive plant.
 Plants are frost tolerant and somewhat cold-hardy and add long-lasting color and beauty to a flower bed or container.

 Growing Conditions and General Care

 The Calendula flower or flowering herb is an annual which will readily reseed.
 Too much care can result in the stunted or slow growth of the plants.
 Poor to average, well-draining soil and only occasional watering after plants are established is the secret to growing prolific Calendula plants.